-Optical flow X and Y components

-Dense matching

-The calibration/orientation step is good.
+DENSE MATCHING The calibration/orientation step is good.
 However, getting 3D points is tedious and does not scale well.

-Idea: use some kind of automatic feature matching to perform a DENSE reconstruction...
-Not just rely on user-picked points, but try to match the entire surface, pixel by pixel..
+Idea: use some kind of automatic feature matching to perform a DENSE reconstruction.
+Not just rely on user-picked points, but try to match the entire surface, pixel by pixel.
 Basic situation:

-- camera calibration+orientation is reached with manual correspondences, markers or somehow pre-determined. - 3D points extraction is done through automatic matching between image pixels, to have a DENSE reconstruction matching Difficult ?
+- camera calibration+orientation is reached with manual correspondences, markers or somehow pre-determined.

+- 3D points extraction is done through automatic matching between image pixels, to have a DENSE reconstruction MATCHING Difficult ?
 Yes and no - NO given registered cameras, a pixel P1 on image 1 will have its corresponding pixel P2 on image 2 laying on a known line.
-This is called EPIPOLAR line (thanks to the laws of perspective) - YES changes in illumination, different exposition, flatly-colored areas, noise and occlusion makes difficult to always pick the right candidate two (or more) synchronized cameras, with a known calibration+orientation, plus a DSP for the pixel-wise dense matching.
-Normally used in robotics, because they are fast but not much precise... but hardware is getting better
+This is called EPIPOLAR line (thanks to the laws of perspective) - YES changes in illumination, different exposition, flat-colored areas, noise and occlusion makes difficult to always pick the right candidate

-Shape from Stereo Based on the same principle of human stereo vision: two sensors that perceive the world from slightly different position.
-From parallax it is possible to obtain a depth for each visible point Our brain does this automatically...
-A machine can be programmed to do the same
+SHAPE FROM STEREO Based on the same principle of human stereo vision: two sensors that perceive the world from slightly different position.
+From parallax it is possible to obtain a depth for each visible point.

+Our brain does this automatically.
+A machine can be programmed to do the same.

-Same position
+same position \Rightarrow Background

-High variance => close
+high variance \Rightarrow close

-Mid variance => mid distance
+Middle variance => mid-scene

-Dedicated Devices
+DEDICATED DEVICES

 Various devices, available on the market, are able to perform stereo matching and giving back a depth map.

 In practice: